sherzod-hakimov/clemcore/README.md

 ### Updates
+(March 2025): Version 2.0 of the benchmark has been released (see https://clembench.github.io/ ).
+And some major refactorings are underway and will be released very soon.
+(Preview: The framework will become pip-installable, and the games that make the benchmark will get their own repo.
+Everything will become easier.
+Hopefully.)

 (February 2024): We have updated the framework code.
 If you have written games using the initial release version, see [this guide](docs/howto_update_to_v1.md) on how to update your game.

 # clembench: A Framework for the Systematic Evaluation of Chat-Optimized Language Models as Conversational Agents